How player and team ratings are calculated

 First, for each type of player, I disregard attributes which are either the same for each player or not used by the game to determine performance.
-Yes, that's right, for whatever reason (the programmers forgot, ran out of time, etc.), the Accuracy of Passing attribute for QBs, and Quickness attribute for defensive players have no affect on actual performance.
+Yes, for whatever reason (the programmers forgot, ran out of time, etc.), Accuracy of Passing for QBs, and Quickness for defensive players have no effect on actual performance.

-Below are the attributes that are either the same for every player at a position or not used.
-Note that I am grouping RBs, WRs, and TEs into one group, since every player at one of those positions can play each of the other two positions.
+Below are the attributes that are either the same for every player at the position or not used.
+Note that I put RBs, WRs, and TEs into one group, since every player can play each of the other two positions.

 If you want to learn more about attributes and how they affect player performance, I highly recommend this guide.